AdityaBhattacharya1/library-rest-api/README.md

 **Function**: Substitute `:name` for the name of the author.
 The JSON output will show all the desired books<br />
 **Note**: While substituting for `:name`, ensure that you replace the whitespace in the name with hyphens (-) and maintain the punctuation of the name. </br >
 Example: <br />
 _Context_: A GET request for the book 'The Da Vinci Code' by _Dan Brown_, which is already stored in your database.
-This is assuming there is only **1** entry for a book authored by Dan Brown. <br />
+The input and outputs for both scenarios are given below: <br />

 ### Input-